SimonGenin/hadron-docs/src/tests.md

 ```

 Now, let's create our Cucumber steps.
 To do so, we need to import ```defineSupportCode``` function from cucumber
-and optionally, any assertion library, in this example i will use chai.js.
+and optionally, any assertion library, in this example I will use chai.js.

 ```javascript
 import { defineSupportCode } from 'cucumber';